Ashish Panigrahi

 The Problem

 With modern day laptops, often there are backlit keys on certain media keys like mute sound, mute mic, airplane mode and so on.
 The light being switched on, for obvious reasons indicates that the particular function is in operation.
-This is easy on Windows for which these machines are always tested against[1].
+This is easy on Windows for which these machines are always tested against.
+The travesty being that laptop manufacturers being the profit oriented businesses that they are, cater to the masses which unfortunately sides with malicious, proprietary garbage like Windows.
 Similarly, macOS works well on Apple devices.
-With GNU/Linux[2] however, almost all machines work but the tiny quality of life improvements like those media key lights can be a hit or miss.
+With GNU/Linux Technically Linux is the kernel and not the operating system (the rest is supplied by the GNU operating system sans its own kernel).
+Here is a better explanation. however, almost all machines work but the tiny quality of life improvements like those media key lights can be a hit or miss.

 As usual, I went ahead and installed Arch Linux on my machine with dwm as my window manager.
 After the installation and a test drive of my laptop, I see this...